-In the event of an emergency a simple call to the OPP will get you help.
-This is why a cellphone when travelling is a good idea especially if you have a GPS system app installed.
+A simple call to the OPP will get you help in an emergency.
+This is why a cellphone when travelling is a good idea, especially if you have a GPS app installed.

-A full tank of gas any time I drive the highway along with a spare tire, jack, GPS, Cell phone, jumper cables and CAA roadside assistance are handy things to have in your car.
+Any time I drive the highway, a full tank of gas, a spare tire, jack, GPS, Cell phone, jumper cables, and CAA roadside assistance are handy things to have in your car.

 Learning The Back-Roads

-I find I can work my way through small towns avoiding highway traffic but even then you may be faced with accidents and hold-ups along the way
+I find I can work through small towns avoiding highway traffic, but even then, you may face accidents and hold-ups along the way.

-Another good reason to learn back-road driving is just in case you’re diverted by emergency services and not familiar with an area.
+Another good reason to learn back-road driving is in case you’re diverted by emergency services and unfamiliar with an area.

 Summer Highway Survival Kit

-If you don’t want to build your own auto emergency kit you can purchase many variations of a survival kit online.
+If you don’t want to build your auto emergency kit, you can purchase many variations of a survival kit online.

-One of the most expensive car safety kits for sale that I found was a Safeguard Deluxe 72 hour roadside kit for $299.95 plus tax.
+One of the most expensive car safety kits I found for sale was a Safeguard Deluxe 72-hour roadside kit for $299.95 plus tax.

-That is very pricey but if you don’t want to create a summer highway survival kit, just buy one.
+That is very pricey, but buy one if you don’t want to create a summer highway survival kit.

-Make sure to personalize the kit as you see fit as every kit has something different and possibly not everything you will need.
+Make sure to personalize the kit as you see fit; every kit has something different and possibly not everything you need.